apple/swift-log/README.md

 This package only provides the logging API itself and therefore `swift-log` is a 'logging API package'. `swift-log` (using `LoggingSystem.bootstrap`) can be configured to choose any compatible logging backend implementation.
 This way packages can adopt the API and the _application_ can choose any compatible logging backend implementation without requiring any changes from any of the libraries.

 Just for completeness sake: This API package does actually include an overly simplistic and non-configurable logging backend implementation which simply writes all log messages to `stdout`.
 The reason to include this overly simplistic logging backend implementation is to improve the first-time usage experience.
 Let's assume you start a project and try out `swift-log` for the first time, it's just a whole lot better to see something you logged appear on `stdout` in a simplistic format rather than nothing happening at all.
-For any real-world application we advise to configure another logging backend implementation that logs in the style you like.
+For any real-world application, we advise to configure another logging backend implementation that logs in the style you like.

 ## The core concepts